Discover the delights of South America in Peru, Argentina and Brazil

 Favelas may sit alongside mansions, but in the heaving metropolis of Rio, everyone’s invited to the party.
 Immerse yourself in Brazilian culture, dance and music

 This trip involves a lot of travel on local buses, including some long trips and an overnight bus.
 Bus travel can be tiring, but is also a great opportunity to relax, rub shoulders with the locals and enjoy the scenery.

 Due to the high altitude of many of places we visit, the air is thinner and some people can suffer altitude sickness.
 Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
 If possible, arrive a few days early to allow yourself time to acclimatise.
-Please see the ‘Health’ section of the trip notes for more important information about altitude sickness.
+Please see the ‘Medical and Health Information’ section of the Essential Trip Information.

 There are several orientation walks and city tours during this trip so there will be quite a lot of walking.
 It’s important to always bring plenty of water, wear comfortable walking shoes and ensure you use adequate sun protection.
 Wearing layers is a good way to tackle the heat.

 Full passport details are required at the time of booking in order to purchase Entrance fees to certain sites.
 Additionally on certain trips it's needed to book bus, train or flight tickets.
 Delays to provide this information may result in booking fees or changes to your itinerary.